When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Empirical Study

 \paragraph{On Resolving Violations}

-Our results show that routine decisions in model development can produce considerable differences in group-level performance.
-This suggests that when we spot fair use violations, we could reduce them through ``interventions" in model development.
-Based on this, we sought to reduce fair use violations by rerunning our experiments considering interventions that would address the failure modes in \cref{Sec::FailureModes} -- e.g., using an intersectional one-hot encoding, training decoupled models, and equalizing sample sizes.
-We show that these interventions can often reduce fair use violations.
-For example, we can eliminate all fair use violations for \textds{cardio\_mimic} in our standard configuration by training decoupled models.
-However, there is no ``silver bullet" intervention that resolves fair use across all datasets and model classes.
-The right intervention varies across model classes and datasets.
-This is often because an intervention that resolves a violation for one group will result in a violation for others.
-In \textds{cardio\_eicu}, for instances, a logistic regression model fit with a one-hot encoding will exhibit a violation on old males.
-Switching an intersectional encoding will fix this violation but introduce a new one for old females.
+Our results show that routine decisions in model development can induce considerable differences in group-level performance.
+This suggests that we can reduce fair use violations through ``interventions" in model development.
+We studied the effectiveness of this approach through an ablation study where we repeated our experiments with interventions that address failure modes in \cref{Sec::FailureModes}, namely: using an intersectional one-hot encoding, decoupled training, and equalizing sample sizes.

+Our results show that interventions can often reduce fair use violations.
+For example, we can eliminate all fair use violations for \textds{cardio\_mimic} in our standard configuration by decoupled training.
+However, there is no ``silver bullet" intervention that resolves fair use violations across all datasets and model classes.
+In general, the best intervention varies across model classes and datasets.
+In some cases, the best intervention may fail to resolve all fair use violations as resolving a violation for one group may induce a violation on another group.
+In \textds{cardio\_eicu}, for example, a logistic regression model with a one-hot encoding will exhibit a violation on old males.
+Switching an intersectional encoding will fix this violation but introduce another for old females.